coherenceplatform/cnc/docs/reference architectures/gcp/run.md

     - GCP support for custom domains with wildcard subdomains requires you to provide your own SSL certificate at this time, and upload it to the [SSL Certificates](https://cloud.google.com/load-balancing/docs/ssl-certificates) interface in the GCP console

 ### Build & Deploy
-- Coherence spins up a [Google Cloud Storage](https://cloud.google.com/storage/docs) bucket for is created public assets fronted by CDN for each app, as a place to put non-repo resources (e.g. fonts, PDFs, images).
-Eventually you may want to augment this with a CMS like Contentful.
 - [Cloud Build](https://cloud.google.com/build/docs) is used to build and deploy all the configured services.
 Build steps are parallelized as much as possible.
-Up to 10 concurrent test commands can be provided to `coherence.yml` and will be executed in parallel.

 ### Data Storage